 How GoHenry helps with rewarding children for chores

 The Youth Economy Report shows that over 70% of young people in the US say earning their own money is important.
-In the GoHenry app, parents or guardians can create paid chores.
+In the GoHenry kids' debit card app, parents or guardians can create paid chores.
 When the child marks it as complete, and the parent or caregiver approves, money is automatically transferred into your kid's GoHenry account.